In our own words: Diagnosis stories

 I fell in love with a man who made me very happy and we dated for three years.
 Unfortunately, the romance didn’t work out in the end, and he left when I was pregnant and still in college, trying to make a future for myself in the world of psychology.
 I was scared and my grades were suffering but something AMAZING happened thanks to a few very special professors.
 They knew I was autistic and going through a very difficult time, so they staged a special intervention for me and showered me with love and words of wisdom.

-Victoria and her daughter
+Victoria kissing her daughter on the cheek

 My child's paternal family comforted me and offered assistance while sharing their stories as well.
 Then, finally, my own mother joined in the support.
 The SPARK happened at that moment.
 I started seeing myself differently and regained the confidence I needed to stay in school and continue on, even though there were still plenty of haters.